Skip to main content

 What to do if you get a notice of proceedings

-Check that it:
+Check that the notice:

 • gives you at least 4 weeks' notice